kiss-audio/kiss-audio/modules/attenuator/README.md

 ## Attenuator

 ### Purpose
-This is a passive module that reduces the voltage of the audio signal.
+This module that reduces the voltage of the audio signal.

 ### Schematic
 ![alt text](schematic.jpg)